Innovation meets Perfection

 To maintain its top position in the mobility sector, companies in the capital region are investing in research and young talent – an investment that pays.

 Berlin-Brandenburg has developed into an important automotive industry location.
 The number of suppliers is on a steady upward trend and over 200 companies employ around 21,000 people.
 The companies here cover a broad range.
 Major original equipment manufacturers (OEM) exist side-by-side with the global players of the supplier sector.
 They range from the production of accessories and parts to the development and manufacture of entire vehicles.
-Production location of vehicle manufacturers and tier 1 suppliers such as BMW, Brose, Continental, Daimler, Goodyear Dunlop, Mercedes-Benz, Pierburg, Robert Bosch Automotive Steering, Schaeffler, Takata or Weber Automotive are the industrial core of automotive expertise.
+Production location of vehicle manufacturers and tier 1 suppliers such as BMW, Brose, Continental, Daimler, Goodyear Dunlop, Knorr Bremse, Mercedes-Benz, Pierburg, Robert Bosch Automotive Steering, Schaeffler, Weber Automotive or ZF Friedrichshafen AG are the industrial core of automotive expertise.

 In addition, a number of innovative small and medium-sized companies are also leaving their mark with special expertise.